indraneelpatil/sketching_controller_mujoco/README.md

 * Does not need hand tuning of the controller behaviour, more robust to external disturbance

 #### TODO future
 * End affector force fluctuates because it is a feed forward term in my control law, if I wanted feedback control on force I can consider adding acceleration to the state but it is unclear how to get dynamic form for x_triple_dot, maybe by differentiating q_double_dot standard form?
+Nevermind that should work

 #### Reference videos
 * LQR tracking https://www.youtube.com/watch?v=X3Dfy8H4Inc